Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 # How to Enter

-Main event entry fee is £14 (affiliated) for runners and walkers, or £16 (unaffiliated).
+Main event entry fee is £15 (affiliated) for runners and walkers, or £17 (unaffiliated).
+Junior Challenge is £4 and entry on the day at the event headquarters.

 # On the Day